jomarcardoso/design-system-model/README.md

 ## Progressive enchancement

+The Progressive Enchancement is a way simple approach that is focused to the technology like a product.

+We can see this method in libraries like Bootstrap, that the design and code are in the same place.

 1. All stacks get together and plan the mimnimum of the component
 2. Developers build as planned
 3. Revisit this component to improve it